orfeotoolbox/OTB/Documentation/Cookbook/rst/Supported_Sensors.rst

 OTB uses a correspondence table to link a specific file extension to a GDAL driver.
-This means that formats not present in this table can't be writen, even if the driver exists in GDAL.
+This means that formats not present in this table can't be written, even if the driver exists in GDAL.
 The formats available in OTB for writing a raster are:

 - GTiff (.tif / .tiff)